Luke-Larsen/Vector-SDK-Example/Multi-command/README.md

-# Vector Bot: Nostr SDK Explorer
+# Vector Bot: Multi-command

 ## Overview
-The Vector Bot project is designed to explore and showcase various features of the Vector SDK in conjunction with the Nostr protocol.
-This bot demonstrates how to create a functional bot that can interact with the Nostr network, send and receive messages, and perform various tasks using the Vector SDK.
+This bot combines most of what is currently available into one bot to give a good showcase of what is possible on a basic level.

 ## Features
 - Nostr integration for decentralized messaging